yzziizzy/EACSMB/DEVELOPMENT.md

 * Bias calculation on shadows is terrible.
 Trees do not shadow themselves.
 * On an NVidia GT 730, first run after modifying terrain.glsl or wiping shader cache results in random terrain corruption.
 * Exclude non-printing characters from sdf generation in FontManager
+* CustomDecals are not vertically positioned properly.
+Show boxes to see it.

 ### Needs attention in the future
 * MDI max meshes limit fixed at 16.
 Might be able to choose the right value in `initGL` if all meshes are loaded first.